 Japanese culture is well known for its attention to detail.
-They seem to master what they pursue, sometimes even surpassing original versions of things indigenous to other places.
+They seem to master what they pursue, sometimes even surpassing original versions of things synonymous with other countries.
 Why else do Americans fly to Japan, convert dollars to yen, and spend money on superior Japanese versions of traditionally American products?
 So in hindsight, it shouldn’t have come as a surprise to learn that the most impressive D.I.Y. spot I’ve ever seen — save Burnside, FDR and places that have been around for twenty-plus years — was in Japan.

 There is minimal English information about Yume Farm on the internet.
 It is an actual farm and campsite, serving as a hour-away escape from Tokyo life for anyone willing to make the drive.
 The skatepark though — …doesn’t make a lot of sense.
 It’s a smooth island of concrete in the middle of the woods.
 It sits on a mellow slope and there is no sign that it was ever a building foundation.
 The only story behind how it came to exist was “three years ago, the park gave it to the skaters and said they could build whatever they want on it.”
 The people who brought us here had last skated it three months prior, and in that time, the entire tall transition section got built.